bayuramadhans/medichat/README.md

-# MediChat
+# MediChat - Micromeet AI Healthcare

 MediChat is A simple chat interface to generate medical records from doctor-patient conversations using AI.
 The application generates structured medical records from conversations, including chief complaints, symptoms, assessments, and treatment plans.

 ## Features

-- Real-time AI chat interface for medical consultations
+- Chat interface simulation for medical consultations
-- Automatic generation of structured medical records
+- Automatic generation of structured medical records using AI
 - Clean and accessible user interface
 - Dark/Light mode support
 - Responsive design for all devices